corsairmarks/halcyon_realms_of_the_marian_polity/mod/README.md

 * 6.0.0 Add a compatibility trigger for other mods to check whether this one is active, remove old compatibility global flag
 * 6.1.0 Ensure that non-megacorps with Origin: Early Catalytic Processing can reform into megacorps, and vice-versa
 * 7.0.0 Update for Stellaris version 3.7 "Canis Minor" - integrate underlying game changes
+* 8.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Adjust custom scripting for new leader system
+    * Add councilor positions for Early Catalytic Processing (they duplicate the councilor positions for regular Catalytic Processing)
+    * The Halcyon Realms of the Marian Polity has traded Civic: Inward Perfection for Civic: Anglers - they still view the greater galaxy with suspicion, but are no longer focused exclusively inward
+    * Integrate underlying changes for technologies

 ## Source Code